A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: Statistical guarantees

 \subsection{Main ingredients for the power guarantee}

-The starting point of our proof is the following lemma, which is similar in spirit to \tcite[Lemma 4]{schrab2023MMDAggregatedTwoSample}.
+The starting point of our proof is the following lemma, which is a generalization of \tcite[Lemma 2]{schrab2023MMDAggregatedTwoSample}.
 It shows that a lower bound on the power can be obtained from a high-probability control of the MMD estimation error.

 \begin{tlemma}{}{bound_threshold} Let $0 < \beta \leq 1$, and let $X$ and $Y$ be datasets of sizes $\nX$ and $\nY$, sampled from distributions $P$ and $Q$, respectively.
 Assume that there exists a function $\eMMDv$ such that an estimator $\ts$ of the MMD satisfies